Sherri010/Flight-Planner-P/README.md

   ![](airplanner-logo-black.png)

-AirPlanned is a SAP for planning flights.This application is created for planning short distance flights and provide details about the route you have in mind by using Google Maps API.
+AirPlanner is a SPA for planning flights.This application is created for planning short distance flights and to provide details about the route you have in mind by using Google Maps API.

 I worked with UXUI designer(Revy Samia) to create UI.
 So far, the first sprint is completed and there are few user stories that are not fully available (mentioned below).